Changes to Government guidance for pregnant women-December 2021

 During your maternity leave, you can have the option to work up to ten ‘Keeping in Touch’ (KIT) days.
 These are optional and need to be agreed by you and your employer.

-Despite the pandemic and the situation with schools, the Union believes that many teachers benefit from these days and now, more than ever, those on maternity leave would benefit from discussing the proposals regarding their working arrangements and the plans the employer has for the academic year 2020/21.
+Despite the pandemic and the situation with schools, the Union believes that many teachers benefit from these days and now, more than ever, those on maternity leave would benefit from discussing the proposals regarding their working arrangements and the plans the employer has following the easing of Covid-19 restrictions for the academic year 2021/22.

 Any KIT days should be discussed with your employer prior to them being agreed, including the logistics of how this would take place and any associated risk assessments in place if this cannot be done remotely, as well as the type of work you will be undertaking.